oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 | ^                     | 1               | ITT events are only triggered in master thread      |
 | ^                     | **2** (default) | **ITT events are triggered in all OMP/TBB threads** |

-## Example: Profiling with VTune Amplifier
+## Example: Profiling with VTune Profiler

 For this section, it is assumed that the performance profiling environment is already set up.